-The presence of an infinite range of human characteristics, cultures and languages.
-Respect for diversity means understanding that each individual is unique and recognizing our individual differences in race, gender, age, religious beliefs, physical abilities and ethnicity.
+The presence of an infinite range of human characteristics, cultures, and languages.
+Respect for diversity means understanding that each individual is unique and recognizing our individual differences in ethnicity, gender, age, religious beliefs, sexual orientation, and physical abilities.
 In communities that honour diversity, people make efforts to understand each other and move beyond simple tolerance to embracing and celebrating the rich dimensions of diversity found within each individual.

-The Criminal Code of Canada says a hate crime is committed to intimidate, harm or terrify not only a person, but an entire group of people to which the victim belongs.
+The Criminal Code of Canada says a hate crime is committed to intimidate, harm, or terrify not only a person, but an entire group of people to whom the victim belongs.
 The victims are targeted for who they are, not because of anything they have done.
-Hate crimes involve intimidation, harassment, physical force or threat of physical force against a person, a family or a property.
-The victim is targeted because of the perpetrator’s prejudice towards such things as gender, race, class, ethnicity, language, religion, age, disability or sexual preference.
+Hate crimes involve intimidation, harassment, physical force, or threat of physical force against a person, a family, or a property.
+The victim is targeted because of the perpetrator’s prejudice, be it towards gender, class, ethnicity, language, religion, age, disability, or sexual orientation.

-A term that describes a community (e.g., school, city, family, social club) whose culture includes everyone, honours diversity, and shares responsibility.
+A term that describes a community (e.g., school, city, family, social club) that welcomes everyone, honours diversity, and shares responsibility.

-A group of people that is different from – and generally has less power and influence than – the dominant group.
-For example, First Nations Canadians are a minority in most parts of Ontario.
+A group of people that is smaller in number than the majority.
+Minorities are often different from the majority and generally have less power and influence in society.
+For example, First Nations Canadians are a minority in most Canadian cities.

-The term that is often used to describe societies (especially nations) which exhibit a range of distinct cultural groups, usually as a result of immigration, and that recognize the benefits that different cultural groups bring to the community.
-Multiculturalism is the official policy of Canada.
+The term that is often used to describe societies (especially nations) that exhibit a range of distinct cultural groups, usually as a result of immigration, and that recognize the benefits that different cultural groups bring to the community.
+Multiculturalism is an official policy of Canada.

 The unjust and cruel use of power against an identified group of people.
-Oppression is most commonly felt and expressed by a widespread, if unconscious, assumption that a certain group of people is inferior.
+Oppression is most commonly expressed by a widespread, if unconscious, assumption that a certain group of people is inferior.

 Someone who carries out intentionally wrongful (and sometimes even criminal) behaviour towards someone else.

-A negative or hostile belief which can be felt or expressed about a group or an individual in that group.
-To pre-judge.
+A negative or hostile belief that can be felt or expressed about a group or an individual in that group.
+To pre-judge a person or situation.
 Prejudice is based on faulty and inflexible generalizations or stereotypes.

-A form of discrimination based on race, especially the belief that one race is superior to another.
-Racism may be expressed individually and consciously through explicit thoughts, feelings, or acts.
-It may also be expressed socially and unconsciously through institutions that promote racial inequality.
+A form of discrimination based on the false concept of “race,” especially the belief that one ethnic group is superior to another.
+Racism may be expressed individually and consciously through explicit thoughts, feelings, or actions.
+It may also be expressed socially and unconsciously through institutions that promote inequality.

-A simplified, fixed idea that people have about what an individual or group of people is like.
-Common stereotypes include a variety of allegations about various racial groups (called racial stereotypes), predictions of behaviour based on wealth (called social stereotypes), or beliefs about characteristics tied to whether one is male or female (called gender stereotypes).
+A simplified, fixed idea that people have about what something (an individual or group of people) is like.
+Common stereotypes include a variety of allegations about various ethnic groups (called ethnic stereotypes), predictions of behaviour based on wealth (called social stereotypes), or beliefs about characteristics tied to whether one is male or female (called gender stereotypes).

 The swastika dates back to ancient times, where Jains, Hindus, Buddhists and others used (or still use) it as a religious symbol or talisman and sign of good luck.
-In modern times, it is most widely known and used as a symbol of the Nazi party of Germany during the time of Adolph Hitler.
-As a result, it is the most highly recognizable symbol of hatred in the world today.
+In modern times, it is most widely known and used as a symbol of the Nazi Party in Germany during the time of Adolf Hitler.
+As a result, it is a highly recognizable symbol of hatred in the world today.